 YOUR FREQUENTLY ASKED QUESTIONS

-Instructors will be using a variety of platforms to deliver online learning.
-We recommend that you contact your instructor to confirm you have the appropriate tools to access the class and that conditions will allow you to enroll/remain enrolled in the class.
+Instructors will be using a variety of platforms to deliver class online.
+We recommend that you contact your instructor to confirm you have the appropriate tools to access the class and that conditions will allow you to enroll in the class.

 Here are a few suggestions: